A Guide To Shareholder Roles And Rights In Malaysia

-Tips No.1: Directors are not necessarily owners of the company, but shareholders are definitely owners of the company.
+Directors are not always owners of the company, but shareholders definitely are.

-Tips No.2: Shareholders do not manage the day to day business of the company.
+Shareholders do not manage the day-to-day business of the company.
 They appoint directors to carry out the daily operations of the business.
 However, for many SMEs in Malaysia, it is common to find shareholders appointing themselves to be the directors of the company.

 So, what are the roles and rights of a shareholder in a company?